After 20+ years working in land sales, John Weidenhaft shares five tips for buying rural land in the South that will move you out of rookie status.

 Do you dream of buying rural land, but you don’t know where to begin?

-John Weidenhaft, who works for Raydient Places + Properties, Rethink:Rural's parent company, shares 5 key tips for buying rural land in the South to help you break away from land-buying rookie status.
+John Weidenhaft, a senior real estate manager who works for Raydient Places + Properties, Rethink:Rural's parent company, shares 5 key tips for buying rural land in the South to help you break away from land-buying rookie status.
 After more than 20 years as an active real estate broker specializing in land sales prior to joining Raydient, he has a strong understanding of the unique nuances of buying rural land.